infr/falldetector-public/thesis.md

 This thesis proposes an automatic monitoring system for formal and informal home care patients and care centers.
 It will provide security and a feeling of safety by detecting when a resident fall.
 After the detection the system will be able to alert professional personnel or family.
 The system should be affordable and should not be significantly less accurate than other available options.
 Further in this thesis the system will be called automatic fall detector.

 There will be code examples written in Python using the OpenCV library.
 The code examples are tested with Python version 2.7.11 and OpenCV version 2.4.13.
 Code examples should work in Python 2.7.x and OpenCV 2.4.x.
-The examples can be found at [Github](https://github.com/infr/falldetector-public/tree/master/example%20code).
+The examples can be found at [Github infr/falldetector-public](https://github.com/infr/falldetector-public/tree/master/example%20code).
 The code examples can be tested with [example.py](example%20code/example.py).
 The code is licensed under GPLv3.

 This thesis consist of two parts.
 The first part will cover the theoretical frame.
 The theoretical frame will give necessary background information from the health care perspective for understanding the need for automatic monitoring in general.
 It will also cover the technical part for automatic video analysis.
 The main topics will be home care, European Unions active and assistive living programme, automatic monitoring, video analysis in general, backgrounding and action detection.